 - In a large bowl, whisk together the flour, baking soda, baking powder, salt, cinnamon, ginger, nutmeg, and cloves.
 Set aside.

-- In the bowl of an electric mixer, beat the butter with the white and brown sugars until light and fluffy, a few minutes.
+- In the bowl of an electric mixer, beat the butter with the granulated sugar and brown sugar until light and fluffy, a few minutes.
 Scrape down the bowl, then beat in the eggs one at a time.
-Stir in the vanilla and pumpkin puree (don't worry if the mixture looks somewhat broken).
+Beat in the vanilla and pumpkin puree.
+The mixture will look somewhat curdled at this point -- that's okay.
 Scrape down the bowl, then mix in the flour mixture on low speed.
-Scoop the dough by heaping tablespoons (preferably using a 1-1/2 tablespoon ice cream scooper) onto the prepared baking sheets.
-Sprinkle cookies evenly with turbinado sugar and bake for about 20 minutes, rotating pans midway through, until puffed and slightly browned around the edges.
-Remove from the oven and let rest for a few minutes on baking sheets, then transfer with a spatula to a wire rack to cool.
+Scoop the dough by heaping tablespoons (it's easiest to use a 1-1/2 tablespoon ice cream scoop) onto the prepared baking sheets.
+Sprinkle cookies evenly with turbinado sugar and bake for 18 to 20 minutes, rotating pans midway through, until puffed and slightly browned around the edges.
+Remove from the oven and let rest for a few minutes on the baking sheets, then transfer with a spatula to a wire rack.
 These cookies are best enjoyed warm out of the oven, or on the same day.

 - Freezer-Friendly Instructions: The Cookie Dough can be Frozen for up to 3 Months: Roll the dough into balls, let set on a baking sheet in the freezer, then place in a sealable bag and press out as much air as possible.
 Bake as needed directly from the freezer.
 (Allow 1 to 2 minutes longer in the oven.)
 To Freeze After Baking: Let the cookies cool completely and store in an airtight container separating layers with parchment paper or aluminum foil.
 Before serving, remove the cookies from the container and let them come to room temperature.